 There are eight map layers that are available to all members:

-AllTrails - our flagship map layer, custom built for the AllTrails platform.
-Includes trail names, mileage markers, contour lines, hill shading, waterways, roads, summit labels, land cover types (forests, glaciers, etc) and detailed building footprints.
+AllTrails - Our flagship map layer, custom built for the AllTrails platform.
+Includes trail names, mileage markers, contour lines, hill shading, waterways, roads, summit labels, land cover types (forests, glaciers, etc.) and detailed building footprints.

-Satellite - global, high-resolution satellite imagery.
+Satellite - Global, high-resolution satellite imagery.
 Includes labels.

-Road - streets, buildings, and places, all around the world.
+Road - Streets, buildings, and places, all around the world.

-Topo - US Geological Survey topographic maps showing both natural and man-made features (including campsites and roads), along with contour lines.
-US only.
+Topo (US only) - US Geological Survey topographic maps showing both natural and man-made features (including campsites and roads), along with contour lines.

-Terrain - topographic map with contour lines and elevation that delineates boundary lines for Regional, State, and National Parks across the globe.
+Terrain - Topographic map with contour lines and elevation that delineates boundary lines for Regional, State, and National Parks across the globe.
 Includes roads.

-World Parks - terrain map with elevation contour lines along with landuse and landcover information across the globe.
+World Parks - Terrain map with elevation contour lines along with land use and landcover information across the globe.
 Includes roads.

-OCM (Open Cycle Map) - similar to OSM, but primarily aimed at showing information useful to cyclists.
+OCM (Open Cycle Map) - Similar to OSM but primarily aimed at showing information useful to cyclists.